stasp44/zooz_rest_service/README.md

 Installation
 ==================
-+ Best to use IntelliJ IDE and maven to run and build the project
++ Best to use IntelliJ IDE and Maven to run and build the project

 Usages
 ==================
 + get all your recent charges -> http://localhost:8080/charges
 + get charges with filters -> http://localhost:8080/charges?filters=filter(createdDate,1498238165);filter(customerId,1)